dittowords/cli/README.md

 ### `project`

-Use this command to change the Ditto project you want to pull copy from (ie. the project defined in `ditto/config.yml`).
+Use this command to change the Ditto project you want to sync copy from (ie. the project defined in `ditto/config.yml`).
 Running this will allow you to select a project from a list of projects in your workspace that have developer mode enabled.

 ## Feedback